Interval between two sun sights

 the intersection angle between two LOP’s

-In order to determine a position, it is necessary for two LOPs to intersect at an angle, with an angle closer to 90° being preferable.
+In order to determine a position, it is necessary for two LOPs to intersect at an angle, with an angle close to 90° being preferable.
 This, in turn, necessitates the use of distinct azimuths in the observations.

 Interval between two sun sights, image interval between first and second LOP